 Livable Streets.

-The proposed development includes all Livable Streets elements identified in the City’s adopted Comprehensive Plan, associated Greenway Master Plan and Bicycle Transportation Plan attachments, and elements otherwise required by ordinances and standards.
-A 5 foot sidewalk along SE Oldham Pkwy, which will provide a connection to the existing sidewalk to the west, is proposed as part of this development.
+The proposed development includes all Livable Streets elements identified in the City’s adopted Comprehensive Plan, associated Greenway Master Plan and Bicycle Transportation Plan attachments, and elements otherwise required by ordinances and standards including, but not limited to, sidewalk, connectivity and accessibility.
+No exceptions to the Livable Streets Policy adopted by Resolution 10-17 have been proposed.

 Analysis of Special Use Permit

 Ordinance Requirements.
-Under the Unified Development Ordinance (UDO), a special use permit is required for a mini-warehouse facility which is defined as “a structure containing separate storage areas of varying sizes leased or rented on an individual basis”.
-The ordinance does not make a distinction between the traditional mini-warehouse facilities and climate-controlled indoor storage facilities.
-The proposed development is for an indoor climate-controlled facility only.
+Under the Unified Development Ordinance (UDO), a special use permit is required for a Storage Facility – Indoor Climate Controlled Facilities in the CP-2 zoning district.
+The proposed development is for an indoor climate-controlled facility located in the CP-2 zoning district.

-Mini-Warehouse Facility.
-There are three conditions and restrictions listed under this use in Section 10.420 of the UDO:
+Storage Facility – Indoor Climate Controlled.
+There are four conditions and restrictions listed under this use in Section 6.1190 of the UDO:

-In any non-industrial district, a mini-warehouse facility must be enclosed on all sides by a wall or an earthen berm that shields the development from view.
+All activities shall be carried on inside the structure.
 The indoor, climate-controlled storage building is self-contained and all activity is contained within the building.
-In addition, extensive landscaping and berming are proposed along the north and east property lines.
-The height of the berm, located in the area of the detention basin, ranges between 5-6 feet and includes a variety of evergreen tree plantings.
-A medium impact buffer is also provided along the west property line and includes a variety of tree and shrub species.
+In addition, a high impact buffer is provided along the east property line and includes an existing 6’ vinyl fence, with masonry pilasters, and a variety of tree and shrub species.

-Colors selected must be of muted shades.
-The proposed colors are various shades of light, to medium-light grays, with silver accents and some light green architectural metal accents.

-Roof pitch shall be 1:3.
-The building does not have a 1:3 roof pitch.
-The proposed low-slope roof, with parapets in selected areas and overhangs in other areas, creates a variated roofline that is more appealing and more like a modern office building in character.
-A pitched roof would make the building much taller than needed, causing it to be too large in scale for the surrounding area.
-A modification is requested for the roof pitch.
+Four (4) sided architecture shall be required.
+The proposed building incorporates four (4) sided architecture.

+No outside storage of any kind shall be permitted on the premises.
+No outside storage is proposed.

+PO (Planned Office District) requirements shall be used for building placement, minimum lot size, height, setbacks, signage and landscaping.
+All PO (Planned Office District) criteria have been met.

 Time Period.